-3. Avoid Redundancy of Benefits
+Credit Card Habit 3.
+Avoid Redundancy of Benefits

-4. Do Not Make Unnecessary Purchases to Earn Points
+Credit Card Habit 4.
+Do Not Make Unnecessary Purchases to Earn Points

 Do not overspend just to earn points.
 Points are a small fraction of your purchase, and spending more to earn more points is not wise.
-Instead think of points as a 1-5% discount on the product.
+Instead, think of points as a 1-5% discount on the product.

 In some cases it might make sense, i.e. you spend a few extra dollars to qualify for the big sign-up bonus.
 Even in that case, we’d recommend you look to make advance payments on products and services you’d generally use.
-For example, can you make advance payment on your home and car insurance?
+For example, can you make an advance payment on your home and car insurance?
 Can you buy a full year of your Netflix subscription in advance?
 This way you can put your money to good use as well as spend enough to qualify for the sign-up bonus.

-5. Do Not Cycle Credit
+Credit Card Habit 5.
+Do Not Cycle Credit

 So, what exactly is credit cycling?
-Suppose you have a credit card with $1000 credit limit, with statement cycle from 1-30 of the month.
+Suppose you have a credit card with a $1000 credit limit, with a statement cycle from 1-30 of the month.
 On the first day of the month, you buy something worth $1000.
-Next day you make the payment (because you have the cash to do so!).
+The next day you make the payment (because you have the cash to do so!).
 The credit card will make the $1000 credit available to you again as soon as your payment gets processed.
 Then, you decide you use the credit card to buy something again.
 Let’s say you do it two times within the same statement cycle (1-30 of the month in this example).

 Technically, you are using $2000 credit in one statement cycle.
-Since you were approved for $1000 credit limit, the card issuer assumed you’d use an amount up to the credit limit per month.
+Since you were approved for a $1000 credit limit, the card issuer assumed you’d use an amount up to the credit limit per month.
 Cycling credit to spend more money per month than the credit limit raises a red flag in the credit card issuer’s fraud detection system, and they may choose to close your account.

-6. Keep Credit Utilization Under 30%
+Credit Card Habit 6.
+Keep Credit Utilization Under 30%

 Credit Utilization is simply the percentage amount you spend on your credit card out of your credit limit.
-For a $1000 credit limit card, if you spend $250 on card per month, your utilization is 25%.
+For a $1000 credit limit card, if you spend $250 on a card per month, your utilization is 25%.

 To build your credibility with the credit card issuers, we recommend you maintain your credit card utilization under 30% of your credit limit.
-This will signal to the credit lenders than you are responsible and help you build a strong credit profile i.e. high credit score!
+This will signal to the credit lenders that you are responsible and help you build a strong credit profile i.e. high credit score!

-7. Keep a Tab on Your Credit Score
+Credit Card Habit 7.
+Keep a Tab on Your Credit Score

 There are plenty of services that allow you to monitor your credit reports and view your credit score for free.
 It’s important to keep a tab on your credit reports to identify all your accounts and spot errors if any.

 A good credit score can open the doors to easy and cheap financing for your home or car.
-It is a compelling enough reason to maintain a high credit score because a small decrease in interest rate of your mortgage can save thousands of dollars for you!
+It is a compelling enough reason to maintain a high credit score because a small decrease in the interest rate of your mortgage can save thousands of dollars for you!